leekiongweijie/Archive/Project.md

 	- [langdetect](https://github.com/Mimino666/langdetect) - Port of Google's language-detection library to Python
 	- [deep-translator](https://github.com/nidhaloff/deep-translator) - A flexible free and unlimited python tool to translate between different languages in a simple way using multiple translators
 	- [wandb](https://github.com/wandb/client) - A tool for visualizing and tracking your machine learning experiments.
 This repo contains the CLI and Python API
+	- [faker](https://github.com/joke2k/faker) - Faker is a Python package that generates fake data for you

 - Collections
 	- [awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) - Awesome list of open-source startup alternatives to well-known SaaS products